jxsvoboda/sycek/README.md

 will produce two warnings, one for each assignment, because the type e_t is considered a strict enum type and its members e1 are also considered strictly enum values.

+### Integer arithmetic checking in constant expressions

+In C unsigned types silently wrap around on overflow.
+Signed integer types can hava different behavier on overflow depending on implementation.
+Signed integers can be either two's complement, one's complement or sign-magnitude.
+If they are not two's complement, the implementation should signal overflow.

+In constant expressions or (sub)expressions that have constant value Syc will check the arithmetic operations and it will warn if there is a signed arithmetic overflow (despite using two's complement), because such computations are non-portable and may have different behavior on different implementations.

 Intermediate Representation
 ---------------------------